ruesato/struct-figma-plugin/README.md

 # JSON Data Mapper - Figma Plugin

-A Figma plugin that allows you to import JSON data and map it to layer properties in your designs.
-Perfect for populating designs with real data, creating data-driven prototypes, and automating content updates.
+A powerful Figma plugin that allows you to import JSON data and map it to layer properties in your designs.
+Perfect for populating designs with real data, creating data-driven prototypes, and automating content updates with complex, nested data structures.

 ## Features

-- **JSON Import**: Drag-and-drop or file picker support for JSON files (max 2MB)
+- **Smart JSON Import**: Drag-and-drop or file picker support for JSON files (max 2MB)
+  - Automatically detects and extracts arrays from wrapped objects (e.g., `{"patients": [...]}`)
+  - Supports both direct arrays and nested object structures
-- **Data Preview**: View the first 10 rows of your JSON data in a table format
+- **Advanced Data Preview**: View the first 10 rows of your JSON data in a table format with nested key support
-- **Flexible Mapping**: Map JSON keys (including nested keys) to Figma layer names
+- **Intelligent Mapping**:
+  - **Auto-populated defaults**: Key mappings automatically use smart layer names based on JSON keys
+  - **Nested object support**: Handle complex data like `user.profile.name` or `encounters[].diagnosis`
+  - **Array indexing**: Access specific array items with `encounters[0].encounter_id` or use `encounters[].encounter_id` for first item
 - **Multiple Data Types**:
-  - Text layers: Updates with string values
+  - **Text layers**: Updates with string values from any nested level
-  - Image fills: Fetches and applies images from URLs
+  - **Image fills**: Fetches and applies images from URLs
-  - Component variants: Updates variant properties
+  - **Component variants**: Updates variant properties with string values
 - **Batch Processing**: Apply data to multiple selected instances at once
-- **Real-time Logs**: See progress, warnings, and errors in the sidebar
+- **Real-time Logs**: See detailed progress, warnings, and errors with debug information
 - **Client-side Only**: All processing happens locally, no backend required

 ## How to Use